BrefCool/Deduplicator/README.md

 * You could see the test file folder in your current directory.

 3. All testing code utilized to observe the correctness of your code.

+Similar to the last section.
+We also use TestfileCreator.py to test our java code.
+It randomly generates text files that we can use to test our adding, retrieving and deleting files.
+By retrieving the text file, we are able to know the correctness of our code.
+And for the same purpose of images and videos(Users can download similar images via https://drive.google.com/open?id=1QqMAYOtq8gpC45sd6r42-hMgl8tHzIzt, similar videos via https://drive.google.com/open?id=1YKli1d2lcBiNhBavk5Iz1ESK2mhWpkGo.
+For both dataset, half of them are original images/videos and another half has been randomly added some breakpoints (like green lines in images).

 ## III.
 Work Breakdown